Lesson Planning

 The Science of Relations

-Ideas never stand alone, rather they are all connected, building on and flowing out of each other.
+Ideas never stand alone; rather, they are all connected, building on and flowing out of each other.
 Mathematics is no exception.
 In a math lesson, we want to come alongside our student.
-Together we recall previously learned concepts.
-We then examine them and their connections to the new concept that will be studied in the current lesson.
+Together, we recall previously learned concepts.
+We then examine them and their connections to the new concept studied in the current lesson.

 A Living Idea